puritys/nodejs-phplike/README.md

 Execute phplike in global mode sample
 -------------------------------

-You can require the index.js of phplike, then you will use the phplike function in global object.
-It means that you don't need prefix to call php function.
-To execute function like a real php coding.
+If you require the index.js of phplike, then you can use the phplike's functions in global object.
+It means that you don't need the prefix to call the phplike's function.
+To execute functions like a real php coding.

 exec(command, printInScreen = true);